alanamichelleruth/SystemsProgramming-FileArchiver/README.md

 # SystemsProgramming-FileArchiver
 Archives files within a system.
 Modified version of the unix tar command.
+Group project for Systems Programming class.

 ## Problem
 Further information can be found in the prog2.pdf file.